-This was quite a victory for me, since the rover station was a complete overhaul from prior contests.
+My rover station was a complete overhaul from prior contests.
 To begin with, I had a new truck: a 2021 Chevrolet Silverado Custom.
-A new truck sounds great, and it is, but having to rewire, reconfigure, and retest everything before a contest kind of sucks ass.
+Getting a new truck is fun, but having to rewire, reconfigure, and re-test everything before a contest kind of sucks ass.

 As luck (and a metric crap-ton of hard work) would have it, I was able to get the truck set up in time for the contest.
 A power line was run under the truck and into the bed, a camper shell arrived just in time for the event, and the rotator-antenna stack was adapted to the new shell dimensions the week before the contest.

-The Yaesu 891 was an old friend at this point – I had used it on numerous POTA activations with great success.
+I used a Yaesu 891 for everything on 6 M. Over the winter I had used this rig on numerous POTA activations, with great success, and was comfortable with it.
 The display is readable, power draw is acceptable, the case is compact, and it simply works.
-I’ve worked hams from Anchorage to Florida with this radio.

 However, I am a firm believer in never letting reality get in the way of a good plan.
 So . . .
-I soldered up a power cable, semi-tested the headset adapter, printed off the advanced manual, and decided to learn by doing.
-(It was either that or stay home, right?)
+I soldered up a power cable, kind of tested the headset adapter, printed off the advanced manual, and decided to learn by doing.

 And that’s where I fell in love.
-By analogy, if the Yaesu 891 is a calm, steady loving girl-next-door, then the IC-9700 is a surgically-augmented, no holds barred, $1,000-per -our escort VHF-UHF power.
-And it has a touchscreen.
+By analogy, if the Yaesu 891 is a calm, steady loving girl-next-door, then the IC-9700 is a surgically-augmented, no holds barred, $1,000-per-hour escort of VHF-UHF power.
+And it even has a touchscreen.

-If you can’t guess already, the IC-9700 worked great, did everything I asked, and became my new favorite.
+If you can’t guess already, the IC-9700 worked great, did everything I asked, and became my new favorite rig for VHF events.

-Another thing that this site will put to the test is your rotator operating skills.
-If the grid was at the center of a clock face, Anchorage would be at 3 o’clockl, the Mat-Su Valley at 1:30 o’clock, and the Kenai Peninsula at about 7 o’clock.
-What that means is that your rotator gets a workout trying to bring in all the weak stations, and your power system needs to be able to keep up.
+Another thing that this site will put to the test is your rotator skills.
+The location is basically at the center of everything: Anchorage is to the easy, the Mat-Su Valley is due north, and the Kenai Peninsula is southwest.
+Your rotator definitely gets a workout trying to bring in all the weak stations, and your power system needs to be able to keep up.

 For the event I brought along a few different power sources: vehicle power, a small battery box, and a large battery box.
 The two battery boxes are perfect for portable operating.
 They produce no RFI, are compact, and can be recharged from the vehicle alternator while traveling between grids.